 The feed pipes come along the wall, just below the worktop, from the sink area on the left with the hot pipe above the cold pipe.
 So the cold pipe had to turn down first with three branches for 1, 2 and 3 above on the left and centre in the picture; then the hot pipe could turn down for the hot supply in 4 above.
 The water feeds in 1, 2 and 4 above all have similar threaded stop taps to which the connection hoses from the appliances can be connected.

 It turned out that hot water was not required for the AEG L10500VI washing machine I have, and probably never will be for any future washing machine.
 Washing machines are now nearly all cold fill, as far as I am aware.
-An exception is the Statesman XT61230W 6kg 1200rpm Hot & Cold Fill Washer.
+The reason is they are usually ECO machines which require very little water.
+This means that by the time the machine has sufficient water the hot water hasn’t yet arrived from the boiler.

 Protecting Outdoor Pipework in Cold Weather

 Outdoor taps have to be protected from frost in cold weather to prevent still water freezing and bursting outdoor pipes.
-Although insulation can be used on the outside one certain way to do this is to provide a Stop Valve and Drain Cock3 so that the following actions can be taken during freezing weather conditions.
+Although insulation can be used on the outside, one certain way to give protection is to provide a Stop Valve and Draincock3 so that the following actions can be taken during freezing weather conditions.

 - The water supply to the outdoor tap can be turned off with the stop valve.